 The peritoneal space is the area between the abdominal wall and the organs it houses.
 This space is typically empty, or contains a small amount of fluid.
 But a buildup of fluid can occur if you have a disease or infection.
 This fluid is called ascites.

 Inflammation of the lining of the abdominal wall, or the peritoneum, can also occur.
 This can cause pain, nausea, vomiting, and constipation.
 If left untreated, it can be life-threatening.
 It can be caused by a variety of diseases, which your doctor can diagnose and treat.

 A peritoneal fluid culture is a test that is performed on a small sample of peritoneal fluid.
 It may also be called an abdominal tap or paracentesis.
 The laboratory examines the fluid for any bacteria or fungi that may be causing an infection.

-When the peritoneum is inflamed, it is typically because bacteria or fungi have entered the peritoneal space.
-The blood and lymph nodes can cause an infection in the peritoneum, causing primary peritonitis. (“Peritonitis” means that the peritoneum is inflamed.)
-More commonly, infection spreads to the space from from the biliary or gastrointestinal tract.
+When your peritoneum is inflamed, it’s typically because bacteria or fungi have entered the peritoneal space by blood and lymph nodes.
+Peritonitis means that the peritoneum is inflamed.
+More commonly, infection spreads to the peritoneal space from your biliary or gastrointestinal tract.
 This is called secondary peritonitis.

 - ulcerative colitis

 - a weakened immune system

 Peritonitis can be dangerous, causing sepsis and lung infections.
 Sepsis is an infection in the body caused by a reaction to bacteria that are present.
 If there’s a large amount of fluid in your peritoneum, it can cause abdominal pain.
 Large amounts of fluid may be removed to ease discomfort.